What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 For example, you could have chronic gut issues like diarrhea or constipation (digestive system) along with muscle and bone pain (musculoskeletal system).

-But I’ve found some people may have such serious symptoms in just 1 system that they don’t think about their other symptoms.
+But we’ve found some people may have such serious symptoms in just 1 system that they don’t think about their other symptoms.

-For example, you have serious levels of dizziness.
-But you may think your digestive issues are just due to “something you ate.”
+For example, you may have serious levels of food intolerances and gut issues.
+But you may think your dizziness is just dehydration, or something you’ve “always had.”
 But these may be linked.

 In fact, nothing in the body is really separate.